Connecting with visitors

-- Go round your museum on your knees to see a 'child's eye view', which is doubly helpful as it points out potential health and safety issues.
+- If you can, go round your museum on your knees to see a ‘child’s eye view’.
+This also helps identify potential health and safety issues.

 - Capture visitors’ responses to objects in your collections.

-- Digital and online solutions can allow those interested to add their stories and participate.
+- Digital and online solutions can allow those interested to participate and add their own stories.